FrankM1/docs/content/install/ubuntu.md

 ---
-title: "How to install Ghost on Ubuntu"
+title: "How to install Qazana on Ubuntu"
 date: "2018-10-01"
-meta_title: "How to install & setup Ghost on Ubuntu 16.04 + 18.04"
+meta_title: "How to install & setup Qazana on Ubuntu 16.04 + 18.04"
-meta_description: "A full production install guide for how to install the Ghost professional publishing platform on a production server running Ubuntu 16.04 or 18.04."
+meta_description: "A full production install guide for how to install the Qazana professional publishing platform on a production server running Ubuntu 16.04 or 18.04."
 keywords:
     - setup
     - production